 4. Push the tongue plate into the buckle until it clicks locked.
-Position the belt across your lap, not your abdomen, as low on your hips as possible.
+Position the belt across your lap, low on your hipbone and below your abdomen.
+This way, if the car is involved in an accident you would be less likely to slide under the seat belts.

 - Avoid placing the lap belt across your abdomen.
-In the event of a collision, the pressure of the belt on the abdomen may increase the extent of injury. - Never use one belt for more than one person, child or adult. - Comfort clips sold on the open market are not recommended since they could impair the function and safety of the belts.

-- Make sure the strap of the shoulder belt and the lap belt are not crossed. - Do not wear the shoulder portion of the belt under your arm or out of position.
+In the event of a collision, the pressure of the belt on the abdomen may increase the extent of injury. - Never use one belt for more than one person, child or adult. - Comfort clips sold on the open market are not recommended since they could impair the function and safety of the belts. - Make sure the strap of the shoulder belt and the lap belt are not crossed. - Do not wear the shoulder portion of the belt under your arm or out of position.
 Such use could increase the chance and amount of injury in an accident.